Stefan-Zintgraf/utils-github-create_repo/implementation_checklist.md

 **Functionality:**
 - Recursively scan all directories
 - Identify empty folders (containing no files, only subdirectories)
+- Note: Folders containing only `.gitkeep` files are considered empty
+- Hidden files (starting with `.`) are treated as regular files
 - Create `.gitkeep` file in each empty folder
 - Return count of files created